Men starting a yoga practice for the first time can be especially tight, just about everywhere in the body.

 Standing Forward Fold

+That being said, there’s nothing to gain by forcing this one.
+The hamstrings will resist any strong pushing or pulling.
+So bend your knees as much as you need to, folding over your knees with a flat back.
 To increase the stretch without pulling into your hamstrings, you can suck in your belly to create more space to fold into on the front end.

 I’ve never pulled my groin before but I’ve had some touch and go moments – it’s never worth the risk..

 That’s why the reclining version of Pigeon is great for beginners.
 Lying on the floor protects the back, and let’s you dictate the strength of the stretch.
 You can keep your bottom foot planted on the floor for a passive stretch or make it an active stretch by grabbing behind the leg and lifting it towards you.